RFbkak37y3kIY/NerualCoin/README.md

-NerualChain / Nerual Wallet / Crypto Curency
+NeuralChain / Neural Wallet / Crypto Currency
 ============================================

 #How to install